amehri-upvd/testMaiaBinder/README.md

-This repository contains configuration files for running MAIA in a MyBinder environment with parallel HDF5/h5py support.
+This repository contains configuration files for running MAIA in a MyBinder environment.

 ## Features

-- Parallel HDF5 support through libhdf5-openmpi-dev
+- Support libhdf5-openmpi-dev
 - h5py built with MPI support for parallel I/O operations
 - Proper MPI environment configuration
 - MAIA scientific computing framework installation

 ## Configuration Files

-- **apt.txt**: System dependencies including parallel HDF5 and MPI libraries
+- **apt.txt**: System dependencies
-- **requirements.txt**: Python package dependencies (h5py is installed separately with parallel support)
+- **requirements.txt**: Python package dependencies
-- **postBuild**: Script that builds h5py with parallel support and installs MAIA
+- **postBuild**: Script that clones, installs Maia, and builds h5py with parallel support
 - **start**: Sets up the environment variables for the Jupyter session

 ## Usage

-When the Binder environment launches, h5py will be configured with parallel support, allowing MAIA to perform parallel I/O operations.
+When the Binder environment launches, all dependencies and pachages will be installed, allowing Maia to perform operations.